athn-nik/sinc/README.md

 ## Running the Demo

-We have prepared a nice demo code to run TEACH on arbitrary videos.
+We have prepared a nice demo code to run SINC on arbitrary videos.
-First, you need download the required data(i.e our trained model from our [website](https://teach.is.tue.mpg.de)).
+First, you need download the required data(i.e our trained model from our [website](https://sinc.is.tue.mpg.de)).
 The `path/to/experiment` directory should look like:

 ```